Skip to main content

 Director of Finance

-Sanj was appointed Director of Finance of The Supreme Court in November 2019.
+Sanj was appointed to the court in November 2019.

-Sanj has also worked in the Cabinet Office in various finance roles including being the Finance Responsible Officer (FRO) for a major change front line IT enabled Programme changing the face of the electoral registration process in Great Britain, which is fundamental to the democratic process.
-The Programme was part of the Government's Major Projects Portfolio and Digital service's exemplars and was delivered on time, of the right quality and on budget.
+Sanj has also worked in the Cabinet Office in various finance roles including being the Finance Responsible Officer for a digital transformation programme changing the electoral registration process in Great Britain, which is fundamental to the democratic process.

 Back to top

-Scot is responsible for promoting public understanding of the UK Supreme Court and its decisions, leading the communications function, and managing all education, outreach and public engagement programmes.
-Scot has spent the majority of his career in civil service communications, having worked in several government departments.
-Most recently he ran external communications at Network Rail.
+John is responsible for promoting public understanding of the UK Supreme Court and its decisions, leading the communications function, and managing all education, outreach and public engagement programmes.
+John leads the Communications team that includes our front of house staff who welcome visitors to the Court.

 Back to top